matthieusb/Sorting-Algorithms/README.md

   - C#

 ## Links used :
+I went through a bit of documentation to implement these algorithms.
+See the *Documentation/Algorithms* file so that

   - With schemas and explanations : [Tutorials point](https://www.tutorialspoint.com/data_structures_algorithms/bubble_sort_algorithm.htm)
   - With animations for each sort according to sample types [Top tals](https://www.toptal.com/developers/sorting-algorithms)